freesewing/freesewing/markdown/org/docs/patterns/hortensia/options/size/en.md

-Controls the overall size of the bag.
+Controls the overall size of the handbag.

 Rather than using measurements, Hortensia's size is determined by scaling fixed values.